Ligue de Football Professionnel: League

 The 36 member clubs of the LFP are grouped into two divisions: Ligue 1 and Ligue 2 (18 clubs, respectively).
-The LFP also oversee the professional clubs that suffer relegation to third-tier Championnat National.
+The LFP also oversee the professional clubs that suffer relegation to third-tier Ligue 3.
 Currently, there are six clubs playing in the third division that the league manages.
 In any given season a club plays each of the others in the same division twice, once at their home stadium and once at that of their opponents, though special circumstances may allow a club to host matches at other venues such as when Lille hosted Lyon at the Stade de France in 2007 and 2008.
 This makes for a total of 34 games played each season in both leagues.

 Clubs gain three points for a win, one for a draw, and none for a defeat.
 At the end of each season, the club with the most points in Ligue 1 is crowned champion of France.
 Teams are ranked by total points, then goal difference, and then goals scored.
 If points are equal, the goal difference and then goals scored determine the winner.
 If still equal, teams are deemed to occupy the same position.
 If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match at a neutral venue decides rank.
 The three lowest placed teams are relegated to Ligue 2 and the top three teams from Ligue 2 are promoted in their place.